Planning to visit Victoria’s capital? Make sure to check out these 8 day trips from Melbourne during your stay!

 The Apollo Bay Eco has a fantastic outdoor area with a bbq and has a gorgeous common area with a fireplace to relax after a day out exploring the beaches and National Parks nearby.

 Right across the street from Fisherman’s beach in Torquay is the beautiful Beachfront Resort Torquay with a central location and fantastic amenities.
+This place is perfect for day trips from Melbourne.

 2. Yarra Valley